 It is estimated around a thousand people attended the march – numbers much lower than previous years.
 Riot police held a heavy presence at key locations around Westminster, in particular, Parliament Square.

-We invite all the activists, the workers, the students, all doctors, nurses and all those that want to see a positive change in the world, to join us, in Trafalgar Square from 6 pm, November 5th.
+We invite all activists, workers, students, doctors, nurses and all those that want to see a positive change in the world, to join us, in Trafalgar Square from 6pm, November 5th.
 The government and the 1% have played their hand, now it is time to play ours.
+Expect us.”

 Words: Joshua Hornsey | Subbed: Bishakha Dutta